Join an international network of young leaders creating lasting impacts at home and abroad.

 The Building Resilience in Coastal Communities Program, known as Vancouver Island University's BRiCC Knowledge Network, supports experiential learning opportunities and Queen Elizabeth Scholarship funding for students to collaborate on innovative solutions to the pressing issues facing coastal communities in Canada and around the world.

-- Capacity to foster sustainable economic activity, particularly tourism.
+1. Improve capacity to foster sustainable economic activity, particularly tourism.

-- Management of water in coastal zones, including drinking water.
+2. Enhance management of water in coastal zones, including drinking water.

-- Coastal communities’ responses to climate change.
+4. Enhance coastal communities’ response to climate change.

-- Sustainable aquatic foods and local agricultural production.
+5. Develop sustainable aquatic foods and local agricultural production.

 The Canadian Queen Elizabeth II Diamond Jubilee Scholarships (QES) is managed through a unique partnership of Universities Canada, the Rideau Hall Foundation (RHF), Community Foundations of Canada (CFC) and Canadian universities.
 This program is made possible with financial support from the Government of Canada, provincial governments and the private sector.

 Applications are closed.
 Please check back in the future for the next application deadline.